 - Boil some water in a pot and add some salt to it.
 After the water has begun to boil add the spaghetti and cook it al dente.

 - Cut the bacon stripes and fry them on a frying pan over medium heat.

 - While the spaghetti and the bacon are being cooked, prepare the sauce.
-Beat two eggs in a bowl and add the spoonful of sour cream.
+Beat the yolks in a bowl and add a spoonful of sour cream.
 Add salt and pepper to taste.
 Shred the Parmesano and add it to the sauce mix.
 How much Parmesano you want to add depends on your taste, I like to add as much Parmesano as about half the volume of the egg mix (i.e. plenty).

 - Once the spaghetti is done, drain it, add some olive oil to the frying pan with the bacon, and add the spaghetti to the frying pan.
 Sauté for about 3 minutes over medium-low heat.

 - Turn off the flame (very important) and add the egg and cheese sauce to the pan and mix thoroughly.

 - Serve and enjoy!